 A greenhouse is a building with clear walls where plants are grown to protect them from cold weather or other environmental issues (such as pests).

-Greenhouses were originally made with glass walls, but many modern greenhouses uses plastic sheeting, multiwall polycarbonate or other plastic options.
-Greenhouses range in size from tiny counter top models (best suited to small plants or terrariums) to massive commercial greenhouse complexes covering acres of ground.
 You can add extra heat to your greenhouse, or count on the sun to get the job done.
-Climate battery greenhouses (like those discussed in “The Forest Garden Greenhouse“) store heat underground to grow tropical plants in temperate growing areas.
+Climate battery greenhouses (like those discussed in “The Forest Garden Greenhouse“) store heat underground or in barrels to grow tropical plants in temperate growing areas.

 Greenhouse Cost and Types

 There are many different ways to extend your growing season, and they can vary dramatically in cost, size and complexity.

 Figure out your budget, how you would like to use your greenhouse (protecting transplants, potted plants or a year round growing environment), and how much space you need.

 A greenhouse can save you money by reducing your grocery bill, so it's not just an expense, it's an investment.

 Low Priced Frost and Freeze Protection (Small and Budget Greenhouses)

 - Row covers are functionally very small greenhouses, covering a single planting row.

 - Build your own cold frames (also referred to as a “hot bed”)